Posts

 Image

-Cathedral of St. Andrew, Amalfi, inner courtyard Content will be forthcoming here over the next several weeks.
-I have built a structure, but... it will take some time to process photos and then to post the usual illustrated narrative...
-I'm reminded of the whole Rome-wasn't-built admonishment at this moment.
+Cathedral of St. Andrew, Amalfi, inner courtyard Nearly a month in the making, this entry reveals the sixteen-day tour we enjoyed in the spring of 2025.
 I've adopted (stolen) the Tauk travel company organizational schema to report on the experience.
 First, it's chronological, and second, I'm so challenged to make sense of the whole excursion that I'd never achieve any clarity of expression on my own.
 Not to assume that I now will...
-Thus, a series of twelve entries are scheduled to be crafted, and fear not: Linda's steady hand is on the wheel so that, as in life, I'm less likely to go careening off a cliff.
+Thus, a series of twelve entries have been crafted, each more or less reflecting different stops along the way.
+Florence, well, I still have work to do on that stunning city.
+Soon...
 Please note that I am not an archeologist, anthropologist, art historian... the list is massive.
 I'm also not a professional photographer.
 I am, instead, a humble enthusiast.
-And, for go...
+And, for good measure, please note that the primary purpose of these entries is to preserve our memories of this most extraordinary adventure.
+Many, many thanks to Classic Travel in ...

 Italy: Sorrento and Amalfi Coast: 2 of 12